 - Limited nutrient availability: The slow-and-steady approach that makes organic fertilizer perfect for most applications can pose a problem in certain situations.
 Organic fertilizers are bound into their structures - this is what allows for the slow break-down.
 The release of nutrients from organic fertilizers can be dependent on both climate and the presence of microorganisms in the soil.
 Damaged soils may lack the necessary biological conditions for effective composting.
 Severely nutrient-deprived plants needing a boost might do better initially with a readily available nutrient mixture in a liquid form.

-- labor of love, but turning compost piles, moving manure, and spreading solid fertilizer are not for everyone.
+- Labor-intensive: Organic fertilizers can be bulky, messy materials.
+Some would argue that working with organic fertilizer is a labor of love, but turning compost piles, moving manure, and spreading solid fertilizer are not for everyone.
 This also means that applying fertilizer on a large scale can be more difficult, as heavy manure or blood meal granules are less suitable for mechanical spreaders.

 - Potentially pathogenic: Incomplete composting can leave certain pathogens in the organic matter.
 These pathogens can enter the water system or the food crops, causing human health and environmental problems.